WRPQ

 WRPQ (740 AM) is a radio station broadcasting an adult hits / variety hits format.
 Licensed to Baraboo, Wisconsin, United States, the station serves the Wisconsin Dells area.
-The station is currently owned by Baraboo Broadcasting Corporation.
-Original call letters were WBOO.
-It simulcasts on FM translator W259BC 99.7 FM Baraboo.
+The station is currently owned by Sage Weil, through licensee Civic Media, Inc. The station's original cal sign was WBOO.
+It simulcasts on FM translators W259BC 99.7 FM and W279EG 103.7 FM, both in Baraboo.

-On September 18, 2017, WRPQ changed their format from adult contemporary to adult hits / variety hits, branded as "99.7 Max FM".
-The station focuses on music from the 80s and 90s, but also plays some 2000s and current songs.
+On September 18, 2017, WRPQ changed its format from adult contemporary to adult hits / variety hits, branded as "99.7 Max FM".
+The station focuses on music from the '80s and '90s, but also plays some 2000s and current songs.